I Lost My Aunt to Cancer. Running Through My Grief Helped Me Find Her Again

 The week before Christmas of 2021, a year full of blurry political upheaval and pandemic anxieties, my aunt died of breast cancer.
-Christmas was her favorite holiday.
-She would dress up her home in El Salvador with lights, wreaths, and color.
+Christmas was her favourite celebration.
+She would dress up her home in El Salvador with lights, wreaths, and colour.
 She’d make her exquisite paella with mariscos that tasted like you were eating them in front of el mar.
 She always made it a point to pull you aside and dive into conversations that made you feel it was just you and her.
 And she always, always, welcomed you with the warmest hug that felt like the sun.

 Advertisement